 A dispatcher's primary role is to create assignments and assign them to mobile workers to complete in the field.
 Use the Workforce web app to create assignments in your project.

-To complete this exercise, you must be a dispatcher in the Workforce project.
+To create assignments, you must be a dispatcher in the Workforce project.
 Contact your project owner if you can't open the project.

 Open the Workforce project